-Polypharmacy may lead to diminished adherence, adverse drug reactions and increased risk of cognitive impairment, falls and functional decline.
-Medication review identifies high-risk medications, drug interactions and those continued beyond their indication.
-Additionally, medication review elucidates unnecessary medications and underuse of medications, and may reduce medication burden.
-Annual review of medications is an indicator for quality prescribing in vulnerable elderly.
+Polypharmacy may lead to diminished adherence, adverse drug reactions, and increased risk of cognitive impairment, falls, and functional decline.
+A medication review identifies high-risk medications, drug interactions, and those continued beyond their indication.
+Additionally, medication review detects unnecessary medications and underuse of medications, and may reduce medication burden.
+An annual review of medications is an indicator for quality prescribing in vulnerable older people.

 Avoid physical restraints to manage behavioral symptoms of hospitalized older adults with delirium.

 Nursing educational initiatives and innovative models of practice have been shown to be effective in implementing a restraint-free approach to patients with delirium.
 This approach includes continuous observation; trying re-orientation once, and if not effective, not continuing; observing behavior to obtain clues about patients’ needs; discontinuing and/or hiding unnecessary medical monitoring devices or IVs; and avoiding short-term memory questions to limit patient agitation.
-Pharmacological interventions are occasionally utilized after evaluation by a medical provider at the bedside, if a patient presents harm to him or herself or others.
-Physical restraints should only be used as a very last resort and should be discontinued at the earliest possible time.
+Pharmacological interventions are occasionally used after evaluation by a medical provider at the bedside, if a patient presents harm to him or herself or others.
+If physical restraints are used, they should only be used as a last resort, in the least restrictive manner, and for the shortest possible time.